d-dubinin/crypto-pair-trading/README.md

 ## Files

-1. functions.py: Contains functions to fetch price data from an exchange (e.g Binance), signal generation and backtesting.
+1. **functions.py**: Contains functions to fetch price data from an exchange (e.g Binance), signal generation and backtesting.
-2. Example notebook for running backtest and plotting with sample data.
+2. **backtest.ipynb**: Example notebook for running backtest and plotting with sample data.

 ## Strategy Overview